nandeeka/nandeeka.github.io/index.md

 <img class="profile-pic" align="right" src="./assets/profile.jpg">

 Hi!
-I am a fifth-year Computer Science PhD student at University of California, Berkeley, advised by [Chris Fletcher](http://cwfletcher.github.io/).
+I am a sixth-year Computer Science PhD Candidate at University of California, Berkeley, advised by [Chris Fletcher](http://cwfletcher.github.io/).
 I work on understanding efficient implementations of domain-specific kernels with a focus on building abstractions that unify a wide variety of kernels and accelerator